Pain – describing your pain

 • Describe the location of your pain – where is it?

-• Whether it moves – does the pain remain in the same place or does it spread?
+• Does it move?
+Does it stay in the same place or does it spread?

-• You may find it helpful to rate your pain using a scale from 0 to 10, where 0 out of 10 indicates that you have no pain at all, and 10 out of 10 means the worst possible pain.
+• You may find it helpful to rate your pain using a scale from 0 to 10, where 0 out of 10 means that you have no pain at all, and 10 out of 10 means the worst possible pain.
 The middle (around 5) is moderate pain.
-See above for using a pain scale.
+See how to use a pain scale.

 Things that make your pain worse